deleeuwblue/deleeuwblue.github.io/_posts/2025-7-31-watsonx-Orchestrate-Introduction.md

 ## Agents

-When building an agent, tools can be added from a number of sources:
+When building an agent, collaborator agents can be added from a number of sources:

+* Agent Catalog - the pre-built agents described in section [Catalog](#catalog)

-Agents - add from catalo, local instance, import external agent
+, local instance, import external agent

 ## Flows